ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 {: #accessing-config}

-If you are using a `DevelopmentEngine` instead of an `embeddedServer`, the HOCON file is loaded, and you are able to access to its configuration properties.
+If you are using a `DevelopmentEngine` instead of an `embeddedServer`, the HOCON file is loaded, and you are able to access its configuration properties.

 You can also define arbitrary property paths to configure your application.